-Credit card balances have surpassed $1 trillion, according to a federal report released Friday.
+Credit card balances have surpassed $1 trillion, according to the Federal Reserve

 Consumer revolving debt, primarily credit card balances, increased by $3 billion on a seasonally adjusted basis to $1 trillion in February, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 3.5 percent.